 Vancouver YWCA: Program for Single Mothers

-In February of 2019, the Canadian Women’s Wellness Initiative collaborated with the YWCA in Vancouver to teach the TM technique to 13 women who take advantage of the Y’s programs and services for low-income single mothers.
+In February of 2019, the Canadian Women’s Wellness Initiative began a collaboration with the YWCA in Vancouver to teach the TM technique to women in the Y’s single mother’s support program.
 The project was organized by certified TM teacher Deboragh Varnel who did the instruction and administered the pre- and post-test for perceived stress.
 CWWI provided the funding for teaching the women, and the YWCA provided the space for teaching, and daycare for the children while their mothers were in class.
-The project stopped in 2020 and the first half of 2021 due to COVID, but in the past year we have brought TM to 30 women and will continue into 2023.
+The project stopped in 2020 and the first half of 2021 due to COVID, but in the past year we have brought TM to 45 women and will continue into 2023.

 Results: the participants are administered the Sheldon Cohen Perceived Stress scale before learning TM and after three months of practice.
 Results indicated that the practice of the TM program had a significant effect in reducing perceived stress.
 Baseline perceived stress, prior to training in TM, showed a mean of 26.27 (SD=4.17) with a post-test mean of 18.64 (SD=3.98); p=.001).
 The effect size was large (ES=1.86).
 These results are consistent with previous research on TM, indicating reduced stress and improved mental health.